Delmastro/Delmastro/README.md

 ### Ciao 👋

-#### *Welcome to my Github Profile*
+#### ✨ *Welcome to my Github Profile* ✨

-#### *I enjoy creating programs that relate to music 🎹, mathematics 📖 and language ✏️*
+#### *I enjoy developing new tools that make learning easy and fun.*

-Here is my collection of computer science projects, ideas and notes.
-Data-science, cryptography and pattern recognition are also fields I am interested in.
+Here is a collection of my projects, ideas and notes.
+I love designing experiences that resonant with users and help them learn new concepts.
+My other interests are pattern recognition, cryptography 📖 and mathematics ✏️

 🔭 I’m currently polishing my web design and development skills.

+🎹 I enjoy creating my own music and improvising along to jazz legends in my spare time

 💬 If you'd like to get in touch with me, send me an email at delmastro.mj@gmail.com